 States Max Wallace, President of Hackerspace Charlotte: "As a Hackerspace, our goal is to experiment with new technologies, while providing a space for Charlotte-area hackers to develop their own ideas and projects.
 The .22 acre QR code is a great way to show Charlotte that we are here, and to show the rest of the world that Charlotte is a place that gets technology."
 For Clackum, the project took on a different meaning.
 "Every company should have a responsibility to its community.
 Our rule is that we focus our energy locally because everywhere is local to somewhere and if everyone does that, the whole world is taken care of," says Clackum.
 In this case, they are hoping that receiving the record for the world's largest QR code will generate buzz for a local organization called Charlotte Crime Stoppers.
 Charlotte Crimestoppers is not funded by the city of Charlotte like many people think and is solely funded by donations from the public.

 The Charlotte Crime Stoppers motto is, 'See Something, Say Something' and their mission is to help provide a safe and secure community.
 They do this by providing an anonymous means for concerned citizens to provide information that helps law enforcement officials make an arrest or close an open case.
+They want to show to all US citizens that applying for instant approval payday loans is very easy and hassle-free process.
 And, in doing so, deliver cash rewards to callers whose information has led to an arrest while maintaining their anonymity.
 In 2011, Crime Stoppers used 1750 useful tips that helped to close 248 cases, and handed out over $57,000 in rewards.

 A hackerspace is an open technology lab, where people who are interested in working on interesting projects can meet and work together.
 The first hackerspace opened in 1981 in Berlin, Germany.
 According to hackerspaces.org, there are now more than 500 around the world, of which more than 200 are in the United States.
 Hackerspace Charlotte was formed in October 2010, and had its Grand Opening on December 3, 2010.
 Its more than 40 members are from a variety of backgrounds, including engineering, information security, corporate management, woodworking, and experimental art.
 The group thrives on the motto: "Do cool things with stuff."
 More information can be found online at HackerspaceCharlotte.org.